SHAHCoinvip/shahcoin/src/secp256k1/doc/safegcd_implementation.md

     # We know g is odd now
     if eta < 0:
         eta, f, g = -eta, g, -f
-    # Compute limit on number of bits to cancel
+    # Compute limit on number of shahbits to cancel
     limit = min(min(eta + 1, i), 4)
     # Compute w = -g/f mod 2**limit, using the table value for -1/f mod 2**4.
 Note that f is
     # always odd, so its inverse modulo a power of two always exists.